Match the report title.

 Fix package wrapper issues first because they can hide deeper validation errors.

-EPUBCheck errors: RSC, OPF, NCX, and PKG messages that point to EPUB package, metadata, navigation, link, anchor, manifest, or ZIP validation problems.
+EPUBCheck errors: RSC, OPF, NCX, PKG, NAV, MED, and XHTML parse messages that point to package, metadata, navigation, link, anchor, manifest, media overlay, markup, or ZIP problems.

 EPUBCheck reports one or more errors before KDP, Kindle Previewer, Apple Books, Google Play Books, or another publishing workflow accepts the EPUB.